kalmhq/docs/versioned_docs/version-v0.1.0-alpha.5/install.md

 ## Step 4: (Optional) Configure Access

-Although we can visit Kalm through localhost port fowarding, it is a good idea to setup a domain and basic login, so you can access Kalm on any computer, and share it with colleagues.
+Although we can visit Kalm through localhost port fowarding, it is a good idea to setup a domain and basic login, so you can access Kalm on any computer and share it with colleagues.

 To setup permanent acess, click **FINISH THE SETUP STEPS** button in the top navigation bar and follow the onscreen directions.